 The more you get right in your manuscript before submitting to editors, the less work they'll have to do on mechanical issues—and the more time they can spend on making your writing shine.
 Plus, learning the conventions of fiction style* can save you money.

-When it comes to spelling, most fiction editors use the Chicago Manual of Style and either Merriam Webster's Collegiate Dictionary or Merriam Webster's Unabridged online dictionary.
+When it comes to spelling, most US fiction editors use the Chicago Manual of Style and either Merriam Webster's Collegiate Dictionary or Merriam Webster's Unabridged online dictionary.

 But spelling isn't always as cut-and-dried as you may think.